Millstreamu/BumbleJess/README.md

 Readable systems: Everything is data-driven, with small, visible cause→effect.

-One input model: Arrows to move focus, Space confirm, Z back, Tab/Start open panels.
+One input model: Arrows to move focus, Space open/confirm context actions, Z back.

 2) How it plays (the loop)